-This year the city of Salzburg celebrates the 50th anniversary of the film with a lot of activities, and today there was actually a big gala event at Felsenreitschule, the amphi theater where the Trapp family performed (both in the movie and real life).
+This year the city of Salzburg celebrates the 50th anniversary of the film with a lot of activities, and today I attended a gala event at Felsenreitschule, the amphi theater where the Trapp family once performed, both in the movie and in real life.

 Comments